furinehigh/Koinonia/README.md

 - Mana shop to buy spells such as Rage n Heal spells
 - Bost posts or communities with spells
 - Seperate profile page for each users.
-- Added Specter/Guest login option (for guys who think i will steal their data.... im no thief...:( u guys r bad.... and one more thing: if ur a biz then let's talk biz... cantact here: buydata@atcheap.rate :)
+- Added Ghost login option (for guys who think i will steal their data.... im no thief...:( u guys r bad.... and one more thing: if ur a biz then let's talk biz... cantact here: buydata@atcheap.rate :)
 - Changed these words:
     community -> network
     post -> signal
+    members -> ghosts
+    moderators -> ghost busters
 - Instead of votes there will be signal strength
 - Seperate page for all the signals(posts)
 - Users can add echoes(comments) to signals(posts)
 - Users can also reply to comments/echoes infinitly :) (but don't do that ∞ plsss)
 - Posts/Signals can now be deleted
 - Posts/Signal can also be edited now (u can't update images yet)
+- Proper moderation settings for moderators
+- Auto moderation
+- Ghost users can link their github account

 # Upcomming features and changes
-- Proper moderation tools for moderators
-- Auto moderation
 - Image moderation
-- Guest users can link their github account

 # Prerequisites
 - Node JS